ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editing/index.md

 - The button will start editing line two.
 It uses the API to start editing a cell, however the result is that the whole row will become editable starting with the specified cell.
 - `cellValueChanged` and `rowValueChanged` events are logged to console.

-<grid-example title='Full Row Editing' name='full-row-editing' type='generated' options='{ "enterprise": true, "exampleHeight": 527, "modules": ["clientside", "menu", "columnpanel"] }'></grid-example>
+<grid-example title='Full Row Editing' name='full-row-editing' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "columnpanel"], "exampleHeight": 527 }'></grid-example>

 ## Single Click, Double Click, No Click Editing